+Classic skin advice?
+We’ve heard it by now.
+But here at Acne Club, we’re all about exploring lesser-known ways to care for acne-prone skin.
 Whether you’re a seasoned skincare enthusiast or you just want to know how to get rid of pimples, we know that there are acne tips below that you haven’t come across yet.

-Let’s dive into some overlooked skin wisdom:
+Let’s dive into some often overlooked acne wisdom:

 1. Switch Out Your Pillowcase